sspak9/jup/openai/README.md

 To use the above, you must have ffmpeg installed.
 On windows, use `chocolatey install ffmpeg` as admin.
 On Mac, `brew install ffmpeg`

 See https://chocolatey.org/ for details on how to install.
 You may have issues, if you don't have admin rights on your Windows machine.

+Another option is to download the Windows stable build of ffmpeg from the official site: https://ffmpeg.zeranoe.com/builds/ , unzip it, and add the bin folder into the Windows PATH

 To see how the model handles the random landing scenarios, execute `python show.py [model]`